marianobonelli/tablero_lotes_streamlit/README.md

   </a>

   <p align="center">
-      This microservice provides a form developed with Streamlit and Python to request processing requests from the datalab team <br />
+      This microservice generates a summary dashboard of Fields and Crops data uploaded to 360, developed with Streamlit and Python <br />
     <br />
     <br />
   </p>